 Identify an appropriate faculty supervisor who will agree to be the instructor of record for the internship.
 Your faculty supervisor should be a member of the faculty who is familiar with the type of work you are doing in your internship.Faculty members have limited time and cannot supervise large numbers of internships.
 They may be unwilling or unable to supervise you if they have prior commitments.
 Therefore, you need to discuss your plans to set up an internship with the faculty supervisor early in this process.
 Many faculty members are not available during the summer so make summer plans early!

-When you have filed your internship with Career Services and identified an appropriate faculty sponsor submit the following materials to the CST Internship Director for review and approval:1) A brief business letter (use a professional business letter format) addressed to your faculty supervisor and the CST Internship Director asking for approval of your internship.
+When you have filed your internship with Career Services and identified an appropriate faculty supervisor, submit the following materials to your faculty supervisor and the CST Internship Director, Dan Modaff, for review and approval:1) A brief business letter (use a professional business letter format) addressed to your faculty supervisor and the CST Internship Director asking for approval of your internship.
 This letter should identify the internship site, the on-site supervisor, the faculty supervisor, the number of credits you wish to earn, the number of hours per week that you plan to work, and the dates on which you will start and end the internship.
 If you have not met any of the CST department prerequisites for an internship explain the reasons why they should be waived (discuss this with your faculty supervisor and/or the CST Internship Director before writing your letter).
 Any unusual circumstances concerning the internship should be explained in this letter as well.2) A current copy of your unofficial transcript (found on your wings account—warning, do NOT print your full advising report).3) A 1-2 page essay in which you explain why you believe your proposed internship deserves academic credit.
-Explain in the essay how the work you will be doing in your internship fits into your academic program of study.4) A detailed description of the responsibilities of your position (this can be the position description filed with Career Services).5) The Career Services Internship Approval Form, filled out with requested information, with needed signatures from you, your on-site internship supervisor, and your faculty supervisor.Internships are typically given credit on a 40 hours of work per credit basis.
-Thus, 120 hours of internship work (about 8-10 hours per week throughout the semester) is required for 3 internship credits—240 hours is required for 6 internship credits.When your internship has been approved, the CST department Internship Director will sign your Career Services Internship Approval Form.
-Return Internship Approval Form to the Career Services office (they will provide an override form) and you will be registered into the course.There are no departmental deadlines for internship approval.
+Explain in the essay how the work you will be doing in your internship fits into your academic program of study.4) A detailed description of the responsibilities of your position (this can be the position description filed with Career Services).5) The Career Services Internship Approval Form (electronic), filled out with requested information, with needed electronic signatures from you, your faculty supervisor, and the CST Internship Director.
+Career Services will help you with starting and facilitating the electronic form process.Internships are typically given credit on a 40 hours of work per credit basis.
+Thus, 120 hours of internship work (about 8-10 hours per week throughout the semester) is required for 3 internship credits—240 hours is required for 6 internship credits.When your internship has been approved by your faculty supervisor and the CST Internship Director, Career Services will register you into the course (CST 450).There are no departmental deadlines for internship approval.
 Be aware, however, that many organizations select their interns well before the beginning of the academic semester of the internship.
 All internship candidates are strongly encouraged to submit their internship proposal on or before the last week of the semester before the internship.
 Visit Career Services early to begin your internship search.Begin your internship search at least one semester before the semester in which you plan to do the internship!

 4206 Centennial Hall